 - Lower energy costs: HVAC systems that run efficiently will use minimal energy, which can save you on your monthly utility bills.

 - Improved reliability: The inspections, cleaning, and fixes that come with regular HVAC maintenance will prevent minor system issues from becoming major problems.
 This can give you peace of mind that your system is highly reliable, with minimal risk of an early or unexpected breakdown.

-- Enhanced comfort: A properly running, well-maintained HVAC unit can keep your home’s temperatures consistent and comfortable, regardless of how outdoor temperatures may fluctuate.
+- Enhanced comfort: A properly running, well-maintained HVAC, furnace, boiler, or AC unit can keep your home’s temperatures consistent and comfortable, regardless of how outdoor temperatures may fluctuate.

 - Continued warranty coverage: If your HVAC system’s warranty requires regular maintenance (like many of them do), getting this service is critical to keeping your warranty valid.

 - Extended life for your system: Properly maintained HVAC systems can last for several years longer than systems that don’t get routine maintenance.
 In some cases, this can mean adding anywhere from 3 to 5 years of life to your system.